polywrap/documentation/docs/developers/create-as-web3api.md

 title: Create an AssemblyScript Web3API
 ---

-- WASM Package
-- - Description: ...
-- - Steps:
-- - - Setup (w3 create)
-- - - Define schema
-- - - Import dependencies
-- - - Implement schema's functions
-- - - Build Web3API
-- - - Deploy
-- - - Test

-In this guide, we'll walk you through how you can create your own Web3API.
+In this guide, we'll walk you through how you can create your own Web3API using AssemblyScript and GraphQL.

 <br/>